vgc/vgc/cppstyleguide.md

 # VGC C++ Style Guide

 Try to follow these guidelines as much as reasonable.
 Don't overthink it (too much).
-If something is not addressed here, use the
+If something is not addressed here, follow the
 [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html).
 If something is not addressed there, favour readability.
 In case of doubt, follow your heart :)